 After the first building burned, a large log house was built just north, for use as church and district school.
 The present building was built in 1870 with dedication in 1871.
 Baptist Sabbath School was organized in 1871, with Bro.
 James Talbert as Superintendent, meeting every Sunday at 9:00 a. m.

 A great revival in 1877, conducted by Elder G. G. Dougherty, brought 24 additions in two weeks.
 A “Spontaneous Revival” began in January 1880 and another revival in December 1880.
 This later revival was the result of a Sunday School Convention conducted by H. R. Chissold, a layman from Chicago.
 Motion was made and seconded on May 27, 1912, to “put a solid foundation down and rebuild from the ground up.”
 Dedication services were held “the fifth Sunday in August, 1913.”

 Old kerosene lamps were put away in 1949 when the rural electric lines came through the area and the church received electricity.
 The cemetery behind the church was maintained by an Annual Ice Cream Social.
 In 1956-57, the basement and classrooms on the north side were added.
 On October 28, 1962, a note burning service was held.

-In September 2013, Marshall Creek marked its 175th anniversary.
+In September 2018, Marshall Creek marked its 180th anniversary.
+Our Pastor is Matt Robbins an area native.
 While the church has had its ups and downs, its people have remained faithful.
 We are experiencing revival in this church and in the surrounding communities.
 If you are looking for a loving church family that is seeking to actively pursue God’s will, please come and check us out.